- Twitter is one of the most popular social media platforms.

 Twitter for Windows 8 brings you all the design, features and functionality of Twitter combined with the fast and fluid technology of Windows 8

-From the menu on the left side of the main window, users can access all the content from their account, just like in the web version.
-Also, the profile page has a tile interface in Windows 8 fashion than allows you to see your Followers, Following and other information.
+Users can access all the content from their account from the menu on the left side of the main window, just like in the web version.
+Also, the profile page has a tile interface in Windows 8 fashion than allows you to see your Followers, Following, and other information.

 As the name suggests, it allows the user to discover new content and filter through the massive amount of information on Twitter, and because it’s based on the user’s own network, it renders a list of topics that are of interest to him.